MUAZMHAFIDZ/MythSaga-Gemma/README.md

 # 🧙‍♂️ MythSaga Gemma

+## English

+**MythSaga Gemma** is an interactive **text-based RPG** powered by AI, using the capabilities of **Gemini/Gemma** to generate a unique fantasy adventure on every turn.

+🚪 Explore a dynamic world
+⚔️ Face dangerous monsters
+🤝 Interact with diverse NPCs
+🧠 And make choices that shape your journey!

+---

+## ✨ Key Features

+- 🎲 **Dynamic Encounter System** — Monsters and NPCs appear randomly with opportunities for interaction and battle.
+- 🧠 **AI Dungeon Master** — The story is fully driven by an AI using the Gemini/Gemma model.
+- ⏱️ **Turn-Based Adventure** — Player choices influence the narrative and outcomes.
+- ⚠️ **Chance to Lose or Escape** — Every battle carries risk, including the possibility of **game over**!
+- 🌐 **Multi-language Support** — Choose between Bahasa Indonesia or English when starting the game.
+- 🖼️ **NPC & Enemy Images** — Visuals are displayed from public assets for immersive storytelling.

+## bahasa indonesia

 **MythSaga Gemma** adalah game _text-based RPG_ interaktif yang digerakkan oleh AI, memanfaatkan kekuatan model **Gemini/Gemma** untuk menciptakan petualangan fantasi yang unik di setiap giliran.

 🚪 Jelajahi dunia yang dinamis